Collect events and performance counters from virtual machines with Azure Monitor Agent

 Enter a Rule name and specify a Subscription, Resource Group, Region, and Platform Type:

 - Region specifies where the DCR will be created.
 The virtual machines and their associations can be in any subscription or resource group in the tenant.

 - Platform Type specifies the type of resources this rule can apply to.
 The Custom option allows for both Windows and Linux types.

-On the Resources tab, add the resources to which to associate the data collection rule.
-Resources can be virtual machines, virtual machine scale sets, and Azure Arc for servers.
+Select + Add resources and associate resources to the data collection rule.
+Resources can be virtual machines, Virtual Machine Scale Sets, and Azure Arc for servers.
 The Azure portal installs Azure Monitor Agent on resources that don't already have it installed.
-The portal also enables Azure Managed Identity.

 The portal enables system-assigned managed identity on the target resources, along with existing user-assigned identities, if there are any.
 For existing applications, unless you specify the user-assigned identity in the request, the machine defaults to using system-assigned identity instead.